falmasridev0/image_extension_converter/README.md

 the result will be in 'converted_images' folder.

+NOTE:
-NOTE: the program thumbnail images to make it smaller.
+1. the program thumbnail images to make it smaller.
+2. there are samples in the images folder to test the program

 Sample Run: